Wednesday, December 28, 2016

 Crossroads of a Nation Moving West

-Originally established as a private fur trading fort in 1834, Fort Laramie evolved into the largest and best known military post on the Northern Plains before its abandonment in 1890.
+Originally established as a private fur trading fort in 1834, Fort Laramie evolved into the largest and best-known military post on the Northern Plains before its abandonment in 1890.
 This “grand old post” witnessed the entire sweeping saga of America’s western expansion and Indian resistance to encroachment on their territories.

 27 June 2016

 Always a great visit.
 There is so much history with this site.
 We took in the VC and grounds in a few hours.
 Be sure to take in the Cavalry Barracks to get a good feel of life in this remote Fort.
-This site is also a great site too take in the 4 trials that had a huge part in shaping this country.
+This site is also a great site to take in the 4 trials that had a huge part in shaping this country.
 This Site can be seen in 3 or 4 hours.

-May 1993 Unknown date
+8 May 1993

 Click here for photos of our visit